The Tombs Of The Workers

 The ancient Egyptian name of Deir El Medina was "ta set Maat," which means "the place of reality."
 This town was constructed to host the workers and the artists who built royal and private tombs on the Western Bank of Luxor.

-As the builders started working their way into the mountain, the other workers would trim and smooth out the walls.
+As the builders started working their way into the mountain, the other workers would trim and smooth the walls.
 They would add a layer of a mixture of calcareous sand, clay, and straw and then another layer of plaster mixed with water.

 After the preparation of the walls was completed, the artists would begin their work drawing on the walls with red ocher, and then afterward, they would make the corrections needed using black chalk.

-Some of these paints and colors were natural, like the ones derived from ground rocks from the mountains, while others were artificially made, like the popular ancient Egyptian blue color, which was manufactured by heating copper with sand and alkali.
+Some of these paints and colors were natural, like the ones derived from ground rocks from the mountains, while others were artificially made, like the famous ancient Egyptian blue color, which was manufactured by heating copper with sand and alkali.

 The Tombs of Deir El Medina